ReganRyanNZ/songbase/README.md

 - `pg_restore --verbose --clean --no-acl --no-owner -h localhost -d songbase_development latest.dump` to load 'latest.dump' into dev db.
 If the dump is old or not working, send an email to songbase.brothers@gmail.com to request an updated DB dump
 - `rails test` to run the test suite, `rails test:all` to include system tests

-_Note for superadmin: you should have an alias `fresh_dump` set up to get a fresh db dump.
-Otherwise you'll need to look through the Neon docs to configure a `pg_dump` call manually._
+_Note for superadmin: `heroku pg:backups:capture` and `heroku pg:backups:download` will refresh the dump._

 ## Backstory